shahab00x/bshorts/README.md

 pnpm run dev
 ```

+Your application will be available at `https://localhost:3000` with Service Worker support for enhanced privacy.

 Build the project for production:

 ```bash
 pnpm run build
 ```

-The production build will be available in the `dist/` folder.
+The production build will be available in the `dist/` folder, including the Service Worker for Tor integration.

+---

 ## License